vfab/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

 ## Build Container Images

 For the first container, we will be creating a Dockerfile from scratch.
 For the other containers, the Dockerfiles are provided.
->NOTE: Cloud Shell often causes problems with this lab.
-Use Cloud Shell at your own risk.
+>NOTE: Cloud Shell often causes problems with this lab.  __Use Cloud Shell at your own risk__!

 ### Web Container